evkx/evkx.github.io/content/models/zeekr/001/001_FR/_index.md

 ### Brakes

-The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
+The rear and front brakes are [ceramic discs](../../../../technology/brakes/#ceramic-brakes).
 The front discs are 533mm, and the rear discs are 457mm.

 [Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving) combined with [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal).
 [Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) is not available in this model.